joaopizani/paucasedmatura-src/site/src/en/blog/tech/2012-04-19_simple-useful-vimrc.md

 Even though it might seem like this file does A LOT of things, still it can be summarized to some **highlights**:

   * It **segregates all metafiles**: Vim has some nice features - persistent undo, persistent views and backups.
-    With them you can, respectively, undo changes after closing and reopening a file, jump to the point where you were before closing and recover in case of a crash.
+    With them you can, respectively, undo changes after closing and reopening a file, and jump to the point where you were before closing and recover in case of a crash.
-    Sadly, these features can pollute your project's directories with metafiles (the best-known plague being those files which names end with a tilde).
+    Sadly, these features can pollute your directories with metafiles (the best-known plague being those files which names end with a tilde).
     The configuration in my `.vimrc` puts ALL THOSE METAFILES in a **centralized** directory defined in the VIMROOT variable (first line of the script).

   * **Solves the tabs vs. spaces flamewar, in favor of spaces**: That's what those 6 lines right in the beginning of the script do.
     The configuration follows these principles:
-      + No **actual tab characters (\t)** are ever going to be inserted in the text being edited.
+      + No **actual tab characters (\\t)** are ever going to be inserted in the text being edited.
       + One level of indentation (conceptually) corresponds to 4 spaces.
       + The tab characters present in the files opened by vim will **be displayed** with a width of 4 spaces.
       + Pressing the TAB key on the keyboard will insert 4 spaces.